The spatiotemporal Born rule is quasiprobabilistic: Introduction

-The quasiprobability distribution $\bold{Q}$ is commonly referred to as the \emph{Margenau-Hill} distribution~\cite{Margenau_1961}, which is the real part of a complex-valued quasiprobability distribution introduced independently by Kirkwood and Dirac for the purpose of associating well-defined probabilities with non-commuting observables~\cite{Kirkwood_1933,Dirac_1945}.
-The study of the Kirkwood-Dirac and Margenau-Hill distributions have undergone something of a renaissance in recent years, especially in the context of quantum thermodynamics, weak values, out-of-time-ordered correlators, quantum metrology and support uncertainty~\cite{Alla_2014,Lost_2018,Alonso_2019,Lostaglio_2023,Arvidsson_2024,Aharonov_1988,ADYLLBL20,LYABPSH22,Bievre21}.
-In the context of sequential measurements, formula \eqref{MHX57} yields a precise physical interpretation of the Margenau-Hill distribution $\bold{Q}$ as the distribution $\bold{P}_{\text{time}}$ corrected by a measure of state disturbance.
-Moreover, experimental techniques for measuring the quasiprobabilities $\bold{Q}(i,j)$ have recently appeared in the literature~\cite{Hernandez_2024,Wang_2024}, thus establishing an explicit connection between the Margenau-Hill distribution and experimental physics.
+The quasiprobability distribution $\bold{Q}$ is commonly referred to as the \emph{Terletsky-Margenau-Hill} distribution~\cite{Terletsky_1937,Margenau_1961}, which is the real part of a complex-valued quasiprobability distribution introduced independently by Kirkwood and Dirac for the purpose of associating well-defined probabilities with non-commuting observables~\cite{Kirkwood_1933,Dirac_1945}.
+The study of the Kirkwood-Dirac (KD) and Terletsky-Margenau-Hill (TMH) distributions have undergone something of a renaissance in recent years, especially in the context of quantum thermodynamics, weak values, out-of-time-ordered correlators, quantum metrology and support uncertainty~\cite{BDOV13,Alla_2014,Lost_2018,Alonso_2019,Levy_2020,Lostaglio_2023,Arvidsson_2024,Aharonov_1988,ADYLLBL20,LYABPSH22,Bievre21}.
+In the context of sequential measurements, formula \eqref{MHX57} yields a precise physical interpretation of the TMH distribution $\bold{Q}$ as the distribution $\bold{P}_{\text{time}}$ corrected by a measure of state disturbance.
+Moreover, experimental techniques for measuring the quasiprobabilities $\bold{Q}(i,j)$ have recently appeared in the literature~\cite{Hernandez_2024,Wang_2024}, thus establishing an explicit connection between the TMH distribution and experimental physics.